rust-gamedev/rust-gamedev.github.io/content/news/036/index.md

 over a thousand balls rained from above_

 CyberGate ([YouTube][cybergate-yt], [Discord][cybergate-dis]) by CyberSoul
-is a new multiplayer project that aims at procedurally generating destinct universes and gameplay experiences.
+is a new multiplayer project that aims at procedurally generating distinct universes and gameplay experiences.
 CyberGate is the name of the main world where universes can be created and accessed by quantum portals.